olara-tripleten/se-ft-vault/Lectures/Sprint-6/D2/Lesson-1.md

 # Creating Elements and Adding them to the DOM

-Welcome to Day 2!
 Today, we shift our focus from core JavaScript concepts to the exciting world of DOM manipulation.
 We'll learn how to dynamically create HTML elements and insert them into your web page, bringing your static designs to life with interactive content.

 ---